-Hello!
-Thanks for visiting Earth Greetings.
-I'm an Adelaide based creative and love living and working in SA where I regularly enjoy bushwalking and cycling.
-In my travels throughout Australia I've been lucky to visit some incredible natural wonderlands, such as the Tarkine forest in Tasmania, Kakadu National Park in NT, the tropical rainforests of Northern QLD and the unique coastal scrub of the Coorong in SA.
-Standing amongst the beauty and diversity of these wild places has inspired me to tread as lightly on the Earth as possible.
+I'm an Adelaide based nature lover, bush walker, cyclist and koala spotter.
+In my travels throughout Australia I've been lucky to visit some incredible natural wonderlands, such as the Tarkine forest in Tasmania, Kakadu National Park in NT, the tropical rainforests in QLD and the unique coastal scrub of the Coorong in SA.
+Standing amongst the beauty and diversity of these wild places with an ancient history has inspired me to tread as lightly on the Earth as possible.

 Humans have taken so much from the planet.
 We urgently need to change the ways in which we live and work to restore the balance so that native flora and fauna can once again flourish.